A relativistic quantum Euler-Poisson system derived from the Klein-Gordon-Poisson equation: hyperbolic-elliptic structure: Local existence of a classical solution

-In this section, the existence and uniqueness of the classical solution to the Cauchy problem for the relativistic quantum hydrodynamic system on a finite time interval are proven.
-This result focuses on the local existence of a classical solution $(n,S,V)$ for regular large initial data.
-Specifically, it is assumed that the initial density lies within a small neighborhood of a positive constant $\bar{n}$.
+In this section, we establish the local-in-time existence and uniqueness of classical solutions to the Cauchy problem for the relativistic quantum hydrodynamic system on a finite time interval.
+We consider general smooth initial data, under the assumption that the initial density is a small perturbation of a positive constant state $\bar n$.
+More precisely, we study the Cauchy problem associated with system \eqref{J1} subject to the initial conditions

+Here, $\bar{n} > 0$ denotes a constant background state.
+Throughout this section, we assume that the background charge density $b(x)$ appearing in the Poisson equation is given by $b(x)=\bar{n}$, and that the density satisfies the far-field decay condition